Swathi-ShivarameGowda/Frontend/README.md

 I have used bar chart to show the sudden peaks and used react-chartjs-2 dependency for this.
 Additionally I have used React Hooks and functional component.

-There is no x-axis values given so I have displayed the x-axis values based on the number of reading sent in the data sheet